angular/angular/aio/content/guide/upgrade-performance.md

 When you pass an `NgModuleFactory`, `downgradeModule()` uses it to instantiate the module using {@link platformBrowser platformBrowser}'s {@link PlatformRef#bootstrapModuleFactory bootstrapModuleFactory()}, which is compatible with ahead-of-time (AOT) compilation.
-AOT compilation helps make your apps load faster.
+AOT compilation helps make your applications load faster.
 For more about AOT and how to create an `NgModuleFactory`, see the [Ahead-of-Time Compilation](guide/aot-compiler) guide.

 Alternatively, you can pass a plain function, which is expected to return a promise resolving to an